jugnumisal/systems-puzzle-solution/README.md

 # Solution
 The very first step that I did is, I cloned this repo to my local machine and tried running it using the above mentioned commands.
 When I opened the `localhost:8080` on my browser, there was no such page.
 Then, I started analysing the given sample code and soon I found out the first bug in the Dockerfile.

-On line 25 in the Dockerfile, the ports were exposed in the form `80:8080` which actually should be `8080:80`.
+1. On line 25 in the Dockerfile, the ports were exposed in the form `80:8080` which actually should be `8080:80`.
 In docker, the the first port number before the `:` is called the host port whereas the 2nd port number is called the container port.
 So when the exposed ports was `80:8080`, it actually exposed the 8080 port of the container to the port 80 on my local machine.
 Hence, I wasn't able to access the website on `localhost:8080` on my local machine.
 Instead, if I had used `localhost:80`, I would have been able to access the page.
 However, for the simplicity of this puzzle, we need to open the page on port 8080, I interchanged the values such that the port 80 of the nginx container gets exposed to the 8080 port of my local machine.
+Also, I exposed the port 80 of the nginx container to 8080 of my local machine because the default port of nginx container is 80.